Application

 Fenugreek fiber is a viscous soluble fiber, so on the gel axis it behaves a little like psyllium and has interest for appetite control and post-meal blood sugar.
 Why this is good: viscosity plus an appetite/metabolic story can support satiety and glucose positioning.
 Why it can be bad: fenugreek carries a distinct maple-syrup-like odor that is hard to mask and can transfer to the user, its clinical evidence base is thinner than psyllium's, and as a legume it raises allergen and cross-reactivity considerations (including for people with chickpea or peanut sensitivities) that you must label and manage.
 Best fit: appetite and metabolic blends where the brand can handle the sensory and allergen profile.

 Acacia fiber is prized for tolerance.
-Why this is good: it ferments slowly and gently, so it delivers a prebiotic effect with notably little gas, dissolves clear, and is easy on sensitive digestive systems — useful for "low-bloat" positioning.
+Why this is good: it ferments slowly and gently, so it delivers a prebiotic effect with notably little gas, dissolves clear, and is easy on sensitive digestive systems, which is useful for "low-bloat" positioning.
 Why it can fall short: it has very low viscosity (no gel), so it does not provide cholesterol or blood-sugar benefits, and you typically need a fairly high dose to deliver a meaningful amount of fiber.
 Best fit: gentle, low-gas prebiotic products aimed at sensitive users.

 How to choose for your product (and when to blend)